KingCrunch/mocksmtp/README.md

-# visualsmtp
+# mocksmtp

-`visualsmtp` is a simple fake-SMTP-server with the purpose to catch all emails and inspect them.
+`mocksmtp` is a fake-SMTP-server with the purpose to catch all emails and allows to ^inspect them.

 ## Use-cases